 For over nine years I have been involved in Join for Joy, a foundation that supports primary schools in rural East Africa by implementing playful learning programs.
 I designed and and implemented a Monitoring and Evaluation system, and developed a long-term strategy focusing on gender equality.

-In the summer of 2022 I have developed an interdisciplinary course for honours students, called “Reimagining equality” at the Institute of Interdisciplinary Studies, UvA.
-As lecturer, I support students in their exploration of the meaning of democracy, equality, and freedom and we focus on exclusion, by studying societal and psychological factors such as group dynamics, prejudice, norm conformity and biases.
-Together we reflect on topics as identity, action and emancipation, constructive criticism, empathy, and on the role of science.
+For three years (2022-2025), I have taught honors students at the University of Amsterdam an interdisciplinary course, Reimagining Equality, which I developed for the Institute for Interdisciplinary Studies.
+I guide students in their exploration of the meanings of equality and freedom within our democracy by examining social and psychological factors that lead to exclusion, such as group dynamics, bias, norm conformity, and prejudice.
+Together, we reflect on concepts like identity, action and emancipation, constructive criticism, empathy, and the role of science in perpetuating and combating exclusion.